 That slight difference will shoot your apartment to the top of the “lowest price” searches.
 In New York City, cheap real estate is always in demand.

 We need to say something about generating buzz and urgency.
-Real estate agents sometimes trick into the price of a property at an ungodly and then mark it down.
+Real estate agents sometimes trick into a property’s price at an ungodly level and then mark it down.
 Then, after a month, they will drop the price by tens of thousands or more.

 This interests buyers and makes them wonder what caused the sudden drop.